Enable Single Sign-On for Developer Portal

 Single sign-on (SSO) can be enabled on the Developer Portal to secure access to the portal and to allow authenticated API consumers to manage resource credentials.
 Logged-in consumers can then self-manage resource credentials for the APIs.

-Single sign-on is enabled by applying an OpenID Connect (OIDC) policy on the Developer Portal cluster.
+Single sign-on is enabled by applying an OpenID Connect (OIDC) policy on the Developer Portal.
 The OIDC policy sets up the portal proxy to act as a relying party to authenticate users with the OIDC provider.

 Before You Begin